 Version 3.5 of Aquamacs has some differences in its menus from version 3.4.

 Aquamacs made several choices that I don't like, so some of my tailoring below reverts Aquamacs defaults to more traditional Emacs behavior.
 My personal Emacs tailorings are influenced by the habits of many years, and the desire to use similar Emacs key sequences on different platforms.
-This note describes how I set up my personal preferences for Aquamacs 3.3 on Sierra.
+This note describes how I set up my personal preferences for Aquamacs 3.5 on Mojave.

 Use my .emacs file from Unix, containing function key bindings (some as old as the 1980s) and macros.

 Get rid of toolbar (Why: Consistency With Other Emacsen, waste of space, never use it).
 In Aquamacs 2.4 and later:

 Use a monospaced font everywhere (CWOE).